-4.3.
+5.3.
 UNLOADING

-Small containers (to about 25 kg) are readily emptied by hand.
-Removing the contents of 200-liter drums should be done by using a pump.
+Removing the contents drums should be done by using a pump.
 Gravity unloading is possible but not recommended.
 Under no circumstances should a drum be emptied by using air pressure as the drum may burst.

 To avoid soil contamination the drum to be emptied should be put on a metal grating over a metal drip pan or a collector pan of prefabricated polymer concrete.
 A retention basin of adequate design (made of chlorinated solvent tight material and with sufficient retention capacity) shall be in place.